-where all parameters are grounded by assigning objects to types: [$\lambda(o_1) = \lambda_1$, $\lambda(o_2) = \lambda_2, \dots$].
-If the grounded preconditions are satisfied in $s_0$, the operator can be applied, yielding $s_1$ through its effects while enforcing the maintenance conditions.
+where each parameter is assigned a type-consistent object, i.e., $\lambda(o_i)=\lambda_i$.
+If the grounded preconditions are satisfied in $s_0$, the operator can be applied, producing $s_1$ through its effects while requiring its maintenance conditions to hold during execution.
 The typical planning process is a slower than real-time search and optimization process, with methods like interleaved planning \cite{garrett2020pddlstream} or Search \& Sample (SeSame) \cite{mendez2023embodied}.